CCKennedy/minode-um/Rotary.md

 #### 2. Rotary control the LED show

-> When the percentage is smaller than 50 there will show nothing,otherwise there will be a smile face on the LED screen.
+> When the percentage is smaller than 50 the screen will show nothing,otherwise there will be a smile face on the screen.

 > ![pic1](./image/rotary/get-per-new.png)